-Campbell Global supports sustainability across the forests we manage, while maintaining our ability to influence excessive or inappropriate regulatory constraints.
-Our stewardship of lands we manage will lead to healthy forest ecosystems and improved investment value.
+Campbell Global supports sustainability across the forests we manage.
+Our stewardship of the lands we manage will lead to healthy forest ecosystems and improved investment value.
 To that end, we pursue the following goals and strategies:

-- Practice a balanced and responsible land ethic that reflects our fiduciary and environmental responsibility.
+- Practice a balanced and responsible land ethic that reflects our environmental and investor responsibility.

 - Manage forests in ecologically, geologically, historically, and visually significant areas in a manner that considers these values.